 Equality and diversity are the responsibility of every Participant who participates in the activities of the Society.
-Every Participant in the course of his or her participation in, and activities with, the Society has a responsibility to create an environment that is free of Discrimination and Harassment.
-At no time will any form of Discrimination or Harassment be tolerated by the Society and no Participant shall in the course of his or her participation in, and activities with, the Society engage in behaviour that appears to condone Discrimination or Harassment whether through active encouragement of unacceptable comments or conduct, or through implied acceptance or support of offensive comments or conduct.
+Every Participant in the course of their participation in, and activities with, the Society has a responsibility to create an environment that is free of Discrimination and Workplace Harassment.
+At no time will any form of Discrimination or Workplace Harassment be tolerated by the Society and no Participant shall in the course of their participation in, and activities with, the Society engage in behaviour that appears to condone Discrimination or Workplace Harassment whether through active encouragement of unacceptable comments or conduct, or through implied acceptance or support of offensive comments or conduct.